Prag8855/aab/content/guides/insurance.md

 Dog liability insurance is required in Berlin, Brandenburg, Hamburg, Lower Saxony and Thuringia.
 Some states only require dog liability insurance for dangerous breeds.

 It costs around 5€ per month.
 Use [Tarifcheck](/out/tarifcheck-dogs) to compare prices.
 If you don't speak German, [Feather](/out/feather-dogs) and [GetSafe](/out/getsafe-dogs) offer dog liability insurance and speak English.
-They also cover dangerous breeds.[^2] You can sometimes save money if you combine private liability insurance and dog liability insurance.
+They also cover dangerous breeds.
+You can sometimes save money if you combine private liability insurance and dog liability insurance.

 **[Having a dog in Germany ➞](/guides/pet-ownership)**